Juventus FC (women): Stadiums

 Until 2023, Juventus' home ground was the 498-capacity Campo Ale & Ricky ("Ale & Ricky Field"), situated inside the Juventus Training Center in Vinovo.
 Thereafter, Juventus have been playing at the Stadio La Marmora-Pozzo in Biella.
 For their UEFA Women's Champions League matches (excluding qualifying rounds), Juventus have been using the men's team's Juventus Stadium in Turin since 2020.
 Juventus played their home matches of the 2018–19 and 2019–20 Champions League seasons respectively at the Stadio Silvio Piola in Novara, and at the Stadio Giuseppe Moccagatta in Alessandria.
 (Note: The Stadio Giuseppe Moccagatta was also used for the Champions League second qualifying round against HB Køge in 2022.)

 On 24 March 2019, Juventus played an important match against Fiorentina at the Juventus Stadium, in which tickets were free; Juventus won 1–0, and the match was attended by 39,000 people, a record number of spectators in a women's football match in Italy.
 During their first season in 2017–18, Juventus trained at the Sisport center in Turin.
 Starting from 2018, Juventus has been training at the Juventus Training Center.

 Youth sector

 In July 2015, Juventus formed their under-12 team following a partnership with Turin-based club San Bernando Luserno, after FIGC decided that every Serie A club had to have a women's team.
 By 2022, Juventus had already had seven youth teams (from U9 to U19 level).
 In November 2022, Juventus Women's Team Director Stefano Braghin announced a collaboration with Bari-based club Pink Bari's youth set-up.

-The under-19 team has won the Women's Torneo di Viareggio thrice (in 2019, 2020 and 2025) and reached (and lost) five league championship finals in six years (2018, 2020, 2021, 2022 and 2023), (Note: The 2018 loss came against Pink Bari, while the four consecutive defeates from 2020 to 2023 came against Roma.) with the addition of a third place in 2019, after defeating Pink Bari 4–2 in the third-place playoff.
+The under-19 team has won the Women's Torneo di Viareggio thrice (in 2019, 2020, and 2025), and reached and lost five league championship finals in six years (2018, 2020, 2021, 2022, and 2023), (Note: The 2018 loss came against Pink Bari, while the four consecutive defeates from 2020 to 2023 came against Roma.) with the addition of a third place in 2019, after defeating Pink Bari 4–2 in the third-place playoff.
 They ultimately won the championship in 2025 after defeating rivals Inter Milan 2–0 in the final.

-The under-17 team has reached two league championship finals, they won in 2019 and lost in both 2022 and 2024.
+The under-17 team has reached two league championship finals, they won in 2019, and lost in 2022, and lost again on 2024.
 The under-15s have won two scudetti (in 2019 and 2022).
 Juventus U12 have won twice the national phase of the Danone Nations Cup, a prestigious international competition among under-12 teams, in 2017 and 2022.